Pyomo/pyomo/doc/OnlineDocs/contributed_packages/doe/doe.rst

 Exploratory analysis is suggested to enumerate the design space to check if the problem is identifiable, i.e., ensure that D-, E-optimality metrics are not small numbers near zero, and Modified E-optimality is not a big number.

-Pyomo.DoE accomplishes the exploratory analysis with the ``compute_FIM_full_factorial`` function.
+Pyomo.DoE can perform exploratory sensitivity analysis with the ``compute_FIM_full_factorial`` function.
-It allows users to define any number of design decisions.
-Heatmaps can be drawn by two design variables, fixing other design variables.
-1D curve can be drawn by one design variable, fixing all other variables.
-The function ``compute_FIM_full_factorial`` enumerates over the design space, each MBDoE problem accomplished by ``compute_FIM`` method.
+The ``compute_FIM_full_factorial`` function generates a grid over the design space as specified by the user.
+Each grid point represents an MBDoE problem solved using ``compute_FIM`` method.
+In this way, sensitivity of the FIM over the design space can be evaluated.

 The following code executes the above problem description: